CodingVoid/gomble/README.md

 ## Notes
 If you want to use this library be aware that this Project is still very much experimental.
 I appreciate and welcome any Issue or pull request or feature request.
-If there are any questions, do not hesitate to write me an email (Brune.Max@aol.de)
+If there are any questions, do not hesitate to write me an email (code.ivng5@simplelogin.co)

 I got inspired by 'lavaplayer' (an audioplayer library for Discord) and 'gumble' (another mumble client implementation)